-(a) The reasons why the certification may be withdrawn; 285 (b) The date on which certification will be withdrawn 286 unless the vendor takes satisfactory corrective measures or 287 explains why there are no problems with the equipment or why the 288 enhancements or adjustments to the equipment are not 289 significant.
-290 (2) A vendor who receives a notice under division (F) (G) 291 of this section shall, within thirty days after receiving it, 292 submit to the board of voting machine_systems examiners in 293 294 writing a description of the corrective measures taken and the date on which they were taken, or the explanation required under 295 division $\frac{(G)(1)(b)}{(H)(1)(b)}$ of this section.
-296 (3) Not later than fifteen days after receiving a written 297 description or explanation under division $\frac{(G)(2)}{(H)(2)}$ of this 298 section from a vendor, the board shall determine whether the 299 corrective measures taken or the explanation is satisfactory to 300 allow continued certification of the equipment, and the 301 secretary of state shall send the vendor a written notice of the 302 board's determination, specifying the reasons for it.
+(a) The reasons why the certification may be withdrawn; 285

+(b) The date on which certification will be withdrawn286unless the vendor takes satisfactory corrective measures or287

+(2) A vendor who receives a notice under division (F) (G)291of this section shall, within thirty days after receiving it,292submit to the board of voting machine equipment examiners in293writing a description of the corrective measures taken and the294date on which they were taken, or the explanation required under295division (G)(1)(b) - (H)(1)(b) of this section.296

+(3) Not later than fifteen days after receiving a written 297 description or explanation under division $\frac{(G)(2)}{(H)}$ (H)(2) of this 298 section from a vendor, the board shall determine whether the 299 corrective measures taken or the explanation is satisfactory to 300 allow continued certification of the equipment, and the 301 secretary of state shall send the vendor a written notice of the 302 board's determination, specifying the reasons for it.
 If the 303 board has determined that the measures taken or the explanation 304 given is unsatisfactory, the notice shall include the effective 305 date of withdrawal of the certification.
-This date may be 306 different from the date originally specified in division $\frac{(G)}{(1)}$ 307 $\frac{\text{(b)}}{\text{(H) (1) (b)}}$ of this section.
-308 (4) A vendor who receives a notice under division $\frac{(G)}{(3)}$ 309 (H) (3) of this section indicating a decision to withdraw 310 certification may, within thirty days after receiving it, 311 request in writing that the board hold a hearing to reconsider 312 its decision.
-Any interested party shall be given the 313 opportunity to submit testimony or documentation in support of or in opposition to the board's recommendation to withdraw 315 certification.
-Failure of the vendor to take appropriate steps 316 as described in division $\frac{(G)(1)(b)}{(H)(1)(b)}$ or to comply with 317 division $\frac{(G)(2)-(H)(2)}{(H)(2)}$ of this section results in a waiver of 318 the vendor's rights under division $\frac{(G)(4)-(H)(4)}{(G)(4)}$ of this 319 section.
-320
+This date may be 306 different from the date originally specified in division (G)(1) 307 (b) (H) (1) (b) of this section.
+308

+(4) A vendor who receives a notice under division $\frac{(G)}{(3)}$ 309 (H) (3) of this section indicating a decision to withdraw 310 certification may, within thirty days after receiving it, 311 request in writing that the board hold a hearing to reconsider 312 its decision.
+Any interested party shall be given the 313 opportunity to submit testimony or documentation in support of 314 or in opposition to the board's recommendation to withdraw 315 certification.
+Failure of the vendor to take appropriate steps 316 as described in division (G)(1)(b) (H)(1)(b) or to comply with 317 division (G)(2) - (H)(2) of this section results in a waiver of318the vendor's rights under division (G)(4) - (H)(4) of this319section.320

-$\frac{H}{I}$ (I) (1) The secretary of state, in consultation with 321 the board of voting machine systems examiners, shall establish, 322 by rule, guidelines for the approval, certification, and 323 324 continued certification of the voting machines, marking devices, tabulating equipment, and electronic pollbooks to be used under 325 Title XXXV of the Revised Code.
-The guidelines shall establish 326 procedures requiring vendors or computer software developers to 327 place in escrow with an independent escrow agent approved by the 328 secretary of state a copy of all source code and related 329 documentation, together with periodic updates as they become 330 known or available.
-The secretary of state shall require that 331 the documentation include a system configuration and that the 332 source code include all relevant program statements in low- or 333 high-level languages.
+(H) (1) (1) The secretary of state, in consultation with 321 the board of voting machine equipment examiners, shall 322 establish, by rule, quidelines for the approval, certification, 323 and continued certification of the voting machines, marking-324 devices, tabulating equipment, and electronic pollbooks to be 325 used under Title XXXV of the Revised Code.
+The quidelines shall 326 327 establish procedures requiring vendors or computer software developers to place in escrow with an independent escrow agent 328 approved by the secretary of state a copy of all source code and 329 related documentation, together with periodic updates as they 330 become known or available.
+The secretary of state shall require 331 that the documentation include a system configuration and that 332 the source code include all relevant program statements in low-333 or high-level languages.
 As used in this division, "source code" 334 does not include variable codes created for specific elections.
 335